MartinDreyer/transcription_app/README.md

 `./dist/Lyd til SRT.exe`

+### License
+The app is under the  GNU GENERAL PUBLIC LICENSE, please adhere to the terms of the license, which you can read in the LICENSE file.

 ### Contributing

 Contributions are welcome.
 Feel free to open an issue or submit a pull request.
-The app is under the  GNU GENERAL PUBLIC LICENSE, please adhere to the terms of the license, which you can read in the LICENSE file.